ilkerdemirci53/ilkerdemirci53/README.md

 - 🌱 I’m currently learning **TypeScript**

-- 👨‍💻 All of my projects are available at [ilkerdemirci.website](ilkerdemirci.website)
+- 👨‍💻 All of my projects are available at [ilkerdemirci.tech](ilkerdemirci.tech)

 - 💬 Ask me about **Javascript, React**